Author: Suzanna

 The few things I thought I knew about “being Chinese” weren’t flattering.
 Chinese people were often too loud, too dirty, and too impolite.
 “I am NOT like them.”
 I used to think.

-And yet, I always had a fascination for China : the energy, the beauty of the landscapes, the gigantic sizes of the cities, the behavior of the children (who seemed so mature compared to us, to me), the cultural norms, the traditions.
+And yet, I always had a fascination for China: the food (omg, the food!), the energy, the beauty of the landscapes, the gigantic sizes of the cities, the behavior of the children (who seemed so mature compared to us, to me), the cultural norms, the traditions.
 Everything, everyone was so different from what and whom I knew.
 Traveling in China was always a cultural shock.
 A slap in my face that would scream “You know nothing about the world“.

 And it was true, I knew nothing about this part of me.